 Go to main content

-The "Management of Local Authorities" specialization is a specialized post-graduate training program aimed at professionals, whose main requirement is to link theory and practice.
-This requirement constantly shapes the training approach.
+The "Management of local authorities and the international strategy of local players" specialization is a specialized higher Education program with a professional focus, the main requirement of which is to link theory and practice.
+This requirement constantly shapes the Education approach.
 It guides the content of courses, the choice of lecturers and the type of work required of students.
-As a result, internships are a privileged time for students in their initial training.
+For this reason, internships are a privileged time for initial Education students.

 At a glance